 with feature as found in Delphi, without the

 Of course, the Inline Variable Declarations support in Oxygene makes the new

 Oxygene does not provide support for initialization and finalization sections, nor any similar functionality because no concept exists on the underlying platforms that would allow to reliably reproduce the functionality provided by these features in Delphi - namely to execute particular code at startup or shutdown of the application.

 Depending on your design goal, there are several avenues to consider for providing the necessary functionality.
-If the purpose of the initialization section is to initialize a type or types defined in the module, [Class Constructors](Class Constructors) might be an appropriate solution, and are available on all three platforms.
+If the purpose of the initialization section is to initialize a type or types defined in the module, [Class Constructors](Class Constructors) might be an appropriate solution, and are available on all platforms.
 If you are trying to register types or information for later consumption, consider using Custom Attributes (on .NET and Java) or other infrastructure provided by the runtimes on all three platforms for querying available classes.

 Delphi-style GUIDs in Interface Declarations